 Be Bold with Your Brand

 The look of your business is absolutely key.
 You’ll have a website, but have you considered a business proposal template?
 Your branding will make your business stand out from the crowd and give it a distinctive edge, so it’s important not to scrimp on this side of things.
-You want something recognisable that tells the world about your business.
+You want something recognizable that tells the world about your business.
 People look for personality and flavour from companies they work with, so take some time to think about what you want your company branding to say.

 Hold Less Meetings